 - Social media histories: If the defendant has bragged about hurting you or discussed the incident on social media, these statements can be used to show liability.

-You should gather these items as soon as possible after your injury so that the witnesses’ memories are fresh and the evidence is intact.
-For example, if someone neglected to clean up a spill and you slipped and fell, photographs showing the spill on the floor will be useful, rather than waiting until later when the area has been cleaned.
-You should also retain any clothing with the fluid on it as evidence rather than wash it or throw it away.
+For example, if someone neglected to clean up a spill and you slipped and fell, photographs showing the spill on the floor will be useful.
+You should also retain any clothing with fluid on it as evidence rather than wash it or throw it away.

 Proving Negligence in a Marietta Personal Injury Case

 Proving liability is one part of a personal injury claim.
 The other part is proving that the person who hurt you was negligent in their behavior.
-Each personal injury case is unique, but they all revolve around a careless action someone did or did not take.
+Each case is unique, but they all revolve around a careless action someone did or did not take.

 Your Marietta personal injury attorney can help you prove the four elements of negligence to validate your claim: